HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 #### How many of the sites listed in the HTTP Archive run on green hosting?

-To help organizations and individuals choose “greener” hosting, <a hreflang="en" href="https://www.thegreenwebfoundation.org/">the Green Web Foundation</a> maintains a dataset of providers matching the <a hreflang="en" href="https://www.thegreenwebfoundation.org/what-we-accept-as-evidence-of-green-power/">“green” criteria</a>.
+To help organizations and individuals choose "greener" hosting, <a hreflang="en" href="https://www.thegreenwebfoundation.org/">the Green Web Foundation</a> maintains a dataset of providers matching the <a hreflang="en" href="https://www.thegreenwebfoundation.org/what-we-accept-as-evidence-of-green-power/">"green" criteria</a>.
 With the list expanding and updating regularly it is not easy to track this metric, however, let's see what is its current state.

 {{ figure_markup(
   image="percent_green_hosting.png",